 Check the food labels on items that you regularly buy.
 Always look on the per 100g column.
 Most food labels show the amount of sodium rather than salt.
 To convert the figure from sodium to salt, you need to multiply it by 2.5 - e.g. 2 grams of sodium = 5g of salt (2 x 2.5)

 |High salt||Medium salt||Low salt|

 Cardiovascular disease includes coronary heart disease (angina and heart attack) and stroke.
 It is the most common cause of death in the UK.
 People with high blood pressure - known as hypertension - have a higher risk of having a heart attack or stroke.
 The only way of knowing if you have high blood pressure is to have it measured by your doctor.
-The target for a healthy adult is to have a blood pressure below 140/85mmHg.
+A blood pressure reading below 130/80mmHg is considered to be normal.

 If you are experiencing symptoms of headaches, breathlessness, nose bleeds or problems with sight it is advised you go to your GP to check your blood pressure.
 For more information visit www.bhf.org.uk

 If you have high blood pressure, it is essential to try and control it.
 Even reducing your blood pressure by a small amount can lower your risk.
 You can do the following things: